wlchrist/Python-Examples/README.md

-# python_course
+# Python-Examples
-Course for first-time Python use
+Examples and boilerplate written in Python for demonstration purposes.